-The Welsh Government, Cathays Park, Cardiff but with some travel within Wales/UK.
-In particular, frequent travel will be required to our partner organisation, the Health Information Research Unit (HIRU), Swansea University.
+The Welsh Government, Cathays Park, Cardiff but with some travel within Wales/the UK.
+In particular, the fellow will be required to spent time at the various locations of our partner organisation, the Health Modelling Centre Cymru (HMC2), including the Cardiff University School of Mathematics.